gini/gini-pay-business-sdk-ios/Documentation/source/Integration.md

 You will also need to install a banking app which uses the Gini Pay Bank SDK.
 Please contact us in case you don't know which banking app(s) to install.

+Lastly make sure that for production you register the scheme we provided you for deep linking and you are not using `ginipay-business://payment-requester`.